 2. Groove Coaster (Zero)

 For those of you who have played Puzzle & Dragons you might recognize the name of this one.
 Groove Coaster is a rhythm based rush of excitement gleaming with awesomeness.
 The oversimplified controls are eclipsed by the beautiful nature of this game.
-All you have to do is tap, or swipe, at the correct time and enjoy the ride.
+All you have to do is tap, or swipe, at the correct time and enjoy the ride, kind of like how you would do Word Cookie Cheats.
 Each level is unique depending on the song and there are a few customization options that you can unlock.
 This game is hard to explain with just words, and pictures don’t really do it any justice.
 You ride along a track and tap to the beat, or whatever instrument is playing.
 Simple right?
 Just wait till the camera starts spinning around the seemingly simple designs.

 Each song has two different ratings; a numeric based difficulty rating for overall complexity, and an Easy/Normal/Hard option.
 There are items to unlock for use during each stage, avatars with specific abilities, skins to change your bloom effect, and of course there are SONGS.
 You can play plenty of songs for free, you unlock more as you play and every level-up gets you a new song, or you can buy song packs for reasonable prices.
 I would recommend this game to anyone who likes rhythm games, flashy artwork that looks like it was born from Tron, and unique music choices.
 There’s some trance, dubstep, weird techno, punk, and even Christmas music!
 Go check this game out, it’s absolutely incredible and addicting!